tillsteinbach/VWsFriend/vwsfriend/README.md

 vwsfriend --with-homekit
 ```

+## VWsFriend with MQTT support (Experimental)
+VWsFriend now includes [WeConnect-MQTT](https://github.com/tillsteinbach/WeConnect-mqtt).
+This enables to use the data from the servers at the same time inside VWsFriend and with MQTT and thus saves additional requests and load on the server.
+If you want to know how to configure MQTT, see here: [WeConnect-MQTT Readme](https://github.com/tillsteinbach/WeConnect-mqtt/blob/main/README.md)

 ## Related projects
 - [WeConnect-cli](https://github.com/tillsteinbach/WeConnect-cli): A commandline interface to interact with WeConnect
 - [WeConnect-MQTT](https://github.com/tillsteinbach/WeConnect-mqtt): A MQTT Client that provides WeConnect data to the MQTT Broker of your choice (e.g. your home automation solution such as [ioBroker](https://www.iobroker.net), [FHEM](https://fhem.de) or [Home Assistant](https://www.home-assistant.io))